jspackiaraj/AY202425-Fall-Python/exercise_007/README.md

 This repository contains 15 Python programs that demonstrate different aspects of file handling, list operations, and data processing.
 Each program is accompanied by an `.md` file with a detailed explanation of the problem, tips, and a link to the solution.

+## Further Reading:

+For a detailed explanation of the file handling concepts underlying these exercises, please refer to the [Programming Exercises 007](https://jsp.shiksha/index.php/portfolio/bcse101e-computer-programming-python/files-and-file-handling-python/programming-exercises-007) page.
+This contains the original questions on file handling and list operations in Python.

+For additional insights into file handling in Python, refer to the [Files and File Handling in Python](https://jsp.shiksha/index.php/portfolio/bcse101e-computer-programming-python/files-and-file-handling-python) page.

+## Note:

+The files are platform-specific and can be created by running the provided Python script.
+The Python programs and their corresponding `.md` files are linked for easy navigation.
+Some example files are available in this repository for testing purposes.

+You can view the complete solutions on [GitHub](https://github.com/jspackiaraj/AY202425-Fall-Python/tree/master/exercise_007).

 ## Programs List

 Below is a list of the programs available in this repository.
 Each program solves a different problem related to file handling and matrix or list operations.